plugdata-team/plugdata/Resources/Documentation/ELSE/susloop~.md

 inlets:
   1st:
   - type: float/signal
-    description: 0 to non-0 transition: trigger.
-Non-0 to 0 transition: release (loop is off)
+    description: 0 to non-0: starts and loops.
+Non-0 to 0: loop is off
   - type: bang
     description: trigger: starts from 0 and loops
   2nd: